10 Bathroom Cleaning Hacks that Use Household Items for a Quicker Clean

 8. Make an All-Purpose Cleaner with Vinegar

 Save money on commercial cleaners and make your own using an ingredient you likely have at home: apple cider vinegar.
 Fill a spray bottle with 1 part apple cider vinegar and one part water.
-The all-natural cleaner is a non-toxic way to sanitize almost every surface in your bathroom, from shower tiles to sinks to countertops, and leaves a streak-free shine.
-Plus, get 5 more hacks for using apple cider vinegar that don’t involve cleaning.
+The all-natural cleaner is a non-toxic way to sanitize almost every surface in your bathroom, including shower tiles, sinks, and countertops, and leaves a streak-free shine.

 9. Prevent Rust with Clear Nail Polish

 With this bathroom cleaning hack, you'll never again have to worry about finding a rusty stain left by your shaving cream can in the shower.
 (Yet another thing to scrub!)
 Help prevent rust from ruining your shower by coating the bottom of your aluminum products in clear nail polish.